gauravagnihotri/advanced_lane_lines/README.md

 The convolution method is used here to identify the lane lines.
 Function ```find_window_centroids``` from line 201 thru	236 performs the image slicing, convolution to find the lane hotspots.
 The identified region is stored in left and right point matrices which are then used to perform a curvefit using ```np.polyfit``` of 2nd order.
-The curvefitted lines are the detected lane lines.

 | Original Warped Image | Hot spots from the warped Image |
 |:---:|:---:|